kontainapp/km-releases/GettingStarted.md

 ## Symlinks

+## _Do we need this?
+I was thinking we use this mechanism in faktory or prepared base images, but don't expect users to do it directly._

-If Kontain  Monitor (KM) is invoked via a symlink , it assumes the original file was side by side with the unikernel ELF and runs this elf.
+If Kontain  Monitor (KM) is invoked via a symlink, it assumes the original file was side by side with the unikernel ELF and runs this elf.
 The name of the elf is the \<original_file_name>.km

 For example, if you have the following files in your directory: